What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Poor Cybersecurity Practices

 This is the cyber insurance equivalent of a homeowner's policy requiring working smoke detectors.
 The insurer is sharing risk with you, not absorbing all of it.
+Beyond your own practices, there are also partial exclusions that apply to threats originating from inside your organization.

 Insider Threats (Partial Exclusion)